 There is little doubt that maintaining a healthy, productive workforce is a goal worth striving for—and not one that you ever want to ignore.
 Bearing these few simple steps in mind, you can make your employees happier, more productive and reduce employee turnover.

 We know that getting out of your way to use that approach is sometimes difficult.
-That is why we developed Jenz as your HR tool that will help you optimize that process.
+That is why we developed Jenz as your employee engagement app that will help you optimize that process.
 Make your employees as satisfied and productive as ever with our support in Jenz.

 At the end of the day, the goal is simple; Happy people, profitable companies.